 Since verbal abuse doesn’t involve any physical pain or signs of abuse on the body, it can be more difficult to recognize than other types of abuse.
 Verbal abuse may be attempts to threaten, scare, embarrass, isolate, or control you using words.
 Verbal abuse can seriously affect emotional and physical wellbeing, and it is often a precursor to physical abuse.
 Verbal abuse and emotional abuse go hand in hand.
 If your spouse is making you feel threatened or inadequate without laying a finger on you, you may be the victim of verbal abuse.
 Examples of verbally abusive behaviors include:

 Learn more about verbal abuse.
 Heated arguments during a divorce are common, but genuine verbal abuse is an unacceptable attack that gives the abuser a means of gaining control.
 If you believe you are a victim of verbal abuse during a divorce proceeding, you have the right to stand up for yourself.
-Seek the court’s help to rectify your problem with the help of an attorney.
+Seek the court’s help to rectify your problem with the help of a family lawyer in Sacramento.
 You can file a restraining order against your abusive spouse, preventing him or her from contacting you or your children.
 The judge may order your spouse to seek anger management counseling as part of a protection order.

 What is Harassment?